Lanjelin/AmiiboConverter/README.md

 **examples:**
 `python AmiiboConverter.py -m bin2nfc -i bin -o nfc` will convert all .bin-files found in the folder ./bin, convert them to .nfc, and store them in a folder called ./nfc
 `python AmiiboConverter.py -m id2bin -i id.txt -d 3` will take all the amiibo ID found in id.txt, and make 3 new .bin-files (with random UID) per ID found.
+`python AmiiboConverter.py -m json2nfc -i mario.json -o nfc -d 3` will take all the amiibo ID found in mario.json, and make 3 new .nfc-files (with random UID) per ID found.

 When inputing amiibo ID, filename can be set by adding name and a semicolon before the ID.
 Like `Luigi:0x00010000...` or `Daisy:00130000037a..`, same goes for .txt-files, where one ID per line applies as well.
 If no name is added, the ID will be used as filename.